aphp/redcap-helmchart/README.md

 kubectl -n redcap create job manual-restore-job --from cronjob/redcap-restore-job
 ```

-The name of your namespace as well as the name of the jobs can vary depending to your installation and the name you gave to your Helm release.
+The name of your namespace as well as the name of the jobs may vary depending your installation's configuration and the name you gave to your Helm release.

 You'll need to enable and configure the CronJob in the chart's parameters in order to use it (see the [chart's documentation](./charts/redcap/README.md)).

-**Note** : This restore process is not validated by the developers of REDCap.
+**Note** : The restore process has not been validated by the maintainers of REDCap.
 Now that this chart is wildly available, we would be glad to work with them to enhance this process.
 Until then, kepe in mind that this process is not official and may contains flaws or limitations, alhough it has been battle-tested on our end several times.

 ## General questions